-- In foundational assignments and courses, professors will often grade students on the fundamentals and elemental concepts, applying common terms and functions, using technological tools to assist with calculations.
+- In foundational courses and assignments, professors will often grade students on the fundamentals and elemental concepts, applying common terms and functions, using technological tools to assist with calculations.

-- In intermediate or higher assignments or courses, students are expected to link what is already known to new learning, applying basic concepts in unfamiliar situations or applying new concepts in familiar situations, converting data, selecting correct approach or formula.
+- In intermediate or higher level courses and assignments, students are expected to link what is already known to new learning, apply basic concepts in unfamiliar situations or apply new concepts in familiar situations, convert data, and/or select the correct approach or formula.

-- In higher level assignments or courses, students will often be required to extend the learning by applying new learning to areas beyond the classroom, analyzing data, making hypotheses, adapting learning to new scenarios, and solving complex problems.
+- In higher level courses and assignments, students will often be required to extend the application of what they already know.
+They could be asked to apply new or existing learning to areas beyond the classroom, analyze data, make hypotheses, adapt to new scenarios, and solve complex problems.

 What are common assignments used to evaluate numeracy EES?

-- Budgets, financial plans, computer programs, are lab assignments are common assignments used to evaluate EES in many programs at Durham College.
+- Budgets, financial plans, computer programs, and lab assignments are common assignments used to evaluate EES in many programs at Durham College.

 - Patient/Client assessments, clinical case studies, and case studies are often used to evaluate numeracy in health, emergency, community and some applied science courses and programs.

-- Technical and applied science lab and shop courses will commonly use worksheets, checklists, reports, and demonstrations to demonstrate a wide variety of numeracy skills.
+- Technical and applied science lab and shop courses will commonly use worksheets, checklists, reports, and demonstrations to assess a wide variety of numeracy skills.

 - Field placement courses will often require students to demonstrate numeracy by solving a variety of problems, calculations, planning client care plans, or when completing industry documentation and reports.